 - The incidence of acute epiglottitis in adults ranges from 0.97 to 3.1 per 100,000, with a mortality of approximately 7.1%

 - There is no seasonal variation in the incidence of epiglottitis

 Signs and symptoms

 - Difficulty in swallowing with sitting up and leaning forward position

-- Constitutional symptoms like body-ache, fever, myalgia, and malaise
+- Constitutional symptoms such as body-ache, fever, myalgia, and malaise

-- Dysphagia, drooling, and stridor subsequent to thermal or caustic injury to epiglottis
+- Dysphagia, drooling, and stridor subsequent to thermal or caustic injury to the epiglottis

 - Bacterial tracheitis

 - Anteroposterior radiographs of the neck are helpful in confirming the diagnosis and helps in ruling out the presence of the foreign body